Supply Chains that Push and Pull Different Products

 - Consumers with a strong brand loyalty (e.g. towards Apple’s latest model) who may wait for major launches and availability.
 Here product availability is also crucial for the in-store positive experience and for reputation building.

 - Consumers with little brand loyalty who focus on price and availability.
 Here the more commoditized the market, the bigger the impact of product availability on the ARPU, because there is less margin in the phones, so the margin contribution comes from the contract.

-This bifurcated market generates the need for two different supply chain strategies depending on the product and its lifecycle.
+This bifurcated market generates the need for two different customer-driven supply chain strategies depending on the product and its lifecycle.
 A push strategy is needed for new products with strong consumer loyalty to manage scarcity and fair allocation.
 Product may be allocated based on different priorities due to business decisions (such as retail priorities, key accounts, or wholesale requirements).
 There may also be quotas due to credit or insurance conditions.
 And a pull demand-driven strategy for other products with less brand loyalty.

 - OEM suppliers (such as Apple, Nokia, Samsung, or Huawei)

 - Mobile carriers (such as Vodafone, Teléfonica, or Verizon)